jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-15.md

 date: 2024-12-20T14:50:00
 hideComments: false
 ---
 “Then let’s talk about energy first.”
-Xiao Zishan turned to the energy group.
+Xiao Zishan turned to the Energy Group.
 “Energy is of course the foundation to everything.
 As long as we have electricity, we can use everything from the modern world, from tools to computers.
-What does the energy group think about our energy generation problem?”
+What does the Energy Group think about our energy generation problem?”

 The one who responded was Chang Kaishen.
 He had been a migrant worker at a power plant for five years.
 He was the kind of person who worked the hardest, was paid the least, got no credit, and always got blamed.